danielanywhere/ShopTools/README.md

 ## The Safest Way to Run Your Shop

-Why get your hands near a spinning blade when you don’t have to?
-With ShopTools, the only time you touch the machine is when you’re **calibrating it, turning it on,** or **turning it off**.
+Why get your hands near a spinning blade when you don't have to?
+With ShopTools, the only time you touch the machine is when you're **calibrating it, turning it on,** or **turning it off**.
 Everything in between is hands-free.
 Faster cuts, safer operation, and zero risk of kick-back or touching rotating equipment.